-- Effective response to data breach incidents, including prompt notification requirements to regulators, customers and clients.
+- Effective response to data breach incidents, including complying with prompt notification requirements to regulators, customers and clients.

 To ensure your organisation’s legal and regulatory privacy obligations are met and privacy breaches are minimised, Sibenco will review and/or develop a privacy framework for your organisation.

 Sibenco will create a holistic privacy framework tailored to the unique needs of your organisation.
 We embed privacy in your organisation by:

 - Developing processes for ‘privacy by design’ to be included at the start of new projects and processes, or for new products and services;

 - Developing or updating privacy policies and procedures to comply with legal obligations and best practices.

 Privacy Impact Assessments

 Privacy impact assessments (PIAs) are an important tool for assessing privacy risks and developing mitigation strategies.
 Sibenco provides PIA services and will work with your project team to assess privacy risks and develop mitigation strategies to minimise the impact a project may have on the privacy of individuals.

 A data impact assessment (DIA), which includes a PIA, provides a framework to manage data analytics projects including consideration of source data, data preparation, legal and other obligations, accountability, assessment of the impact of a project, and assessment of ethical and other interest factors.
 Sibenco will work closely with your project team to develop or review a Data Impact Assessment framework tailored to meet the strategic objectives of your organisation and aligned with your organisational values and other interest factors.

 Please read more about this here: Big Data & Privacy: does your organisation need an ethical based approach?